multiscale/ymmsl-python/docs/ymmsl_python.rst

 :class:`ymmsl.Configuration` object.
 The others, `model` and `settings` are loaded into attributes of ``config``.

+Note that `settings` is optional: if it is not given in the YAML file, the corresponding attribute will be an empty :class:`ymmsl.Settings` object.
+Likewise, when saving an empty :class:`ymmsl.Configuration`, the `settings` section will be omitted.

 As a result, ``config.model`` will give you an object representing the model part of the file, while ``config.settings`` contains an object with the settings in it. :class:`ymmsl.Configuration` is just a simple record that holds